filakhtov/bigcommerce/README.md

 Latest standard additions (PHP5.5+) gives us a native reliable password encryption and constant-time hash verification using __bcrypt__ which I'm more than a happy to use!

+#### Fluent interfaces

+You will find many places where setters or void operations returns original objects.
+I do like to have a fluent interface while respecting __Law of Demeter__.

+#### Typed lists

+In many cases there are plain old arrays are used around to store a list of the objects of the same type.
+In real world scenario most of them would be replaced with __typed lists__.

 ### Some bonuses

 #### History management